-TLS Certificates include a non-null Subject Distinguished Name ("Subject DN") containing the verified information of an entity (i.e. Subscriber), which is either Apple Inc. or one of its subsidiaries.
+TLS Server Certificates include a non-null Subject Distinguished Name ("Subject DN") containing the verified information of an entity (i.e. Subscriber), which is either Apple Inc. or one of its subsidiaries.
 The Fully Qualified Domain Names ("FQDN") included in the Subject Alternative Name extension and Common Name field identify the device(s) controlled by the Subscriber.
+For IDNs, Apple Public CA may include the Punycode version of the IDN.